Skip to main content

 Our advice?
 Always put your health first.

-Start small: When you’re ready to lace up again, go for short, easy runs.
-Keep the intensity low and focus on how you’re feeling, not on hitting specific paces.
+• Start small: When you’re ready to lace up again, try some short, easy runs to see how you feel.
+Keep the intensity low and don't worry about your pace.

-Stretch and recover: Adding gentle stretching or mobility can help your body feel good as you ease back into running.
+• Stretch and recover: Adding gentle stretching or mobility can relieve tension and help your body ease back into running.

 Listening to your body